LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ## Procedures

-To define a procedure or a function you use `lambda` expression:
+To define a procedure or a function, you use `lambda` expression:

 ```scheme
 (define square (lambda (x) (* x x)))
 ```

-This define a function square that multiple it's argument by itself.
+This defines a function square that multiply its argument by itself.
 Lambda is a way to create anonymous function and define assign it to the symbol square.
-Name lambda is nowadays common name to define anonymous function (example in languages like python or Java), but the name came from [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus)
+The name `lambda` is nowadays common name to define anonymous function (example in languages like python or Java), but the name came from [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus)